baldwin-sudo/deep-learning-framework/README.md

 - **SGD (Stochastic Gradient Descent)**: Updates the weights after processing each individual training example.

 - **MBGD (Mini-Batch Gradient Descent)**: A hybrid approach that updates weights after processing a mini-batch of training examples.
+- **SGDM (Stochastic Gradient Descent with MoMENTUM)**: This approach updates the weights of training examples by incorporating a memory system that tracks the optimization directions.
+By factoring in past gradients with a momentum term, it helps stabilize the process and accelerates convergence.
+The momentum term determines the influence of previous gradients on the current update, guiding the optimization toward a more efficient path.

 ### 5. **Training Function**